 Year Four (Grade 12): In the Senior Rhetoric course (required for all seniors) you will begin working on personal writing and the college essay.
 Link the Common Application to Naviance (September) for those students who will be applying to schools that take the Common Application.
 Ask teachers to write recommendations and give them deadlines.
 Work with the College Counseling Office to make sure your application is ready and you meet all your deadlines.
 Sit back and wait for the good news!
 Finish well in areas of academics, co-curricular activities, leadership and community service.

-At CCA the Principal and the College Counselor are always available to meet with students and parents about the college process.
+At CCA the Dean of Academics and the College Counselor are always available to meet with students and parents about the college process.
 It is important to communicate well and work hard to meet expectations.